EZIE

 The interaction of the magnetosphere and the solar wind compresses the Sun-facing side of the magnetosphere and drags out the night-time side of the magnetosphere into what is called a “magnetotail.”
 Auroral Electrojets (AE) index, a common measure of geomagnetic activity levels, even though the details of the structure of these currents is not understood, are generated by changes in the structure of the magnetotail.
 The same space weather phenomena that power the beautiful aurora can cause interference with radio and communication signals and utility grids on Earth’s surface, and damage to spacecraft in orbit.

-EZIE will launch no earlier than June 2024.
-The total budget for the EZIE mission is $53.3 million and the principal investigator for the mission is Jeng-Hwa (Sam) Yee at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.
+EZIE will launch in 2025.
+The total budget for the EZIE mission is $53.3 million and the principal investigator for the mission is led by Jeng-Hwa (Sam) Yee at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.

 Keep Exploring